torvalds/linux/Documentation/teaching/lectures/intro.rst

 virtual address space is shared between user processes and the kernel.

 In this case kernel space is located at the top of the address space, while user space at the bottom.
-In order to avoid the user processes access kernel space, the kernel creates mappings that prevent access to the kernel space from user mode.
+In order to prevent the user processes from accessing kernel space, the kernel creates mappings that prevent access to the kernel space from user mode.

 .. slide:: User and kernel sharing the virtual address space